analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

     * Suppose the volumes of the two phases are fixed throughout, and atoms are not allowed to move between phases.
     * If $$T_1 /gt T_2$$, then how will the system change?
     * Answer: we introduce a new extensive variable: the entropy $$S_1, S_2$$.
-    * Enropy describes how two systems with set number of atoms and volume can come to an equilibrium when temperature changes.
+    * Entropy describes how two systems with set number of atoms and volume can come to an equilibrium when temperature changes.
     * As $$T_1$$ decreases, and $$T_2$$ increases, in order to bring temperature to equality, the entropy $$S_1$$ decreases, and $$S_2$$ increases.
     * You might have heard _bullshit_ in other places that entropy is related to disorder. _Yuck!_ Aside from being wrong, this is an incomprehensible statement.
       * How is it related to disorder?
 What does that even mean?